daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 Speaking of "signals" and "correlations", the user-item interaction matrix is exactly that.
 In practice, the interactions we observe follow some natural generative process.
-If we knew that process we wouldn't need a model.
+If we knew the process we wouldn't need the model.

 Let's generate a synthetic interaction matrix by stacking [sine waves].
 Here's what a $1$, $2$, and $3$ Hz sine wave sampled at $1000$ Hz look like.